Flotomate/product_docs/source/asset-management/manage-software-license/allocating-assets-users.rst

 .. note:: Here a machine is referred either to a Workstation, Laptop or Server Asset.
 A Node is referred to a Hardware Asset.

 Allocation gives a machine/node/user, in the CMDB, the right to install a Licensed Software.
-It lets Flotomate keep a count of all valid installations of a Licensed Software.
+It lets Motadata keep a count of all valid installations of a Licensed Software.
 The count is vital for activating compliance specific notifications relating to over and under usage of a Licensed Software.